 However, if you’re looking for a secret-feeling place closer to St Peter’s, take a tour of the Vatican Gardens, open to the select few who have the foresight to book a week in advance.
 It’s a chance to peek into the Vatican’s rarefied world: these finely manicured gardens have an Alice-in-Wonderland ambience, styled with groomed symmetrical box hedges and grottoes.

-Crossing over to the other side of the Tiber River, as hordes mill around the Spanish Steps, walk a few paces from the madding crowd and you can visit the little-known Museum Missionario di Propaganda Fide.
+Crossing over to the other side of the Tiber River, as hordes mill around the Spanish Steps, walk a few paces from the madding crowd and you can visit the little-known Museo Missionario di Propaganda Fide.
 In a building designed by baroque masters Bernini and Borromini, this houses centuries-worth of fascinating bounty that priests have brought back from overseas, but also allows a chance to peep into Bernini’s wood-lined library and Borromini’s Chapel of the Magi.

-Also in the Tridente district, which glitters with designer shops, there are several other fabulous, little-known spots: for a cheap, delicious lunch, try the tiny pasta shop Pasticcio (Via della Croce).
+Also in the Tridente district, which glitters with designer shops, there are several other fabulous, little-known spots: for a cheap, delicious lunch, try the tiny pasta shop Pastificio (Via della Croce).
 On Monday to Saturday lunchtimes, from 1-3pm, they serve two fresh pasta dishes; a scattering of those in the know hang around waiting for the food to be freshly delivered.
 You can eat here for EUR4 – an incredible bargain in this upscale area.

 However, you might prefer ice cream, in which case you’re advised to go to the master, Claudio Torcè (Viale Aventino 59), who has a little-known franchise on the Aventino.
 This place rarely appears in guidebooks, yet local connoisseurs swear that this is Rome’s best ice cream.
 It’s certainly its most inventive, specialising in flavours such as celery, carrot and gorgonzola.